 Adria Gardner, LPC

-During her free time she enjoys spending time with her two cats and 5-year-old son, learning how to use a sewing machine, knitting/crocheting, going to the movie theater, and binge-watching shows on Netflix.
+During her free time, she enjoys spending time with her two cats and 5-year-old son, learning how to use a sewing machine, knitting/crocheting, going to the movie theater, and binge-watching shows on Netflix.

 Jenny Marek, LCSW

 Jenny is a Licensed Clinical Social Worker, and has worked in the mental health field for about 12 years.
 She received her master’s degree in social work from VCU and worked full time while attending graduate school.
 Although she has worked with children and adolescents in the past, her focus is primarily on working with adults.
 She works with a wide variety of presenting issues, which include: trauma, grief and loss, substance abuse, mental illness, life transition challenges, and a variety of other mental health issues and life stressors.
 She specifically attempts to help individuals recognize their strengths, and recognize the inherent abilities that they have to manage the overwhelming life stressors being presented.
 She is always grateful and honored when individuals allow her to be a part of their journey, and is always struck by the resiliency and beauty within the human spirit.
 She uses a variety of treatment modalities to help individuals meet their goals.

 When she's not working, Jenny enjoys reading, writing, and spending quiet/relaxing time outside.
 She also loves creating flower arrangements, and most recently has been planting her own flower garden-pots.
 As with life, some of the seeds and plants are sprouting, and doing really well, and some are not, but the beauty is within the creation, and it’s all a process.